-If you’re new to rebounding, you’ll want to start just bouncing without letting your feel leave the trampoline.
+If you’re new to rebounding, you’ll want to start just bouncing without letting your feet leave the trampoline.
 Once you’re more comfortable with the bouncing and your body is used to the movement, you can slowly work your way up to bouncing about six inches up and down.
 It’s best to bounce in bare feet as (much like barefoot running) the impact and use of the muscles will help strengthen them over time.
-15 minutes a day is ideal – split up over three five minute periods if that’s all you have time for – but if you’re unable to accomplish that at first, feel free to do whatever your body will allow you to and work your way up to the recommended amount.
-If you find that you get bored with just jumping and bouncing after a while, a quick YouTube search will bring up all kinds of rebounding workouts – Definitely enough to keep you entertained for a while.
+15 minutes a day is ideal – split up over three five-minute periods if that’s all you have time for – but if you’re unable to accomplish that at first, feel free to do whatever your body will allow you to and work your way up to the recommended amount.

-Purchasing a rebounder is one of those cases in which you’ll get exactly what you pay for.
-If you spend forty bucks, you’ll probably end up with a rebounder with absolutely no give that will end up hurting you more than it will helping you.
-If you’re serious about rebounding (especially if you’re someone that has an injury or is prone to getting injured with exercise), get a good quality rebounder.
-This is the one I’m considering investing in – Slightly pricey, sure.
+Purchasing a rebounder is one of those cases in which you’ll get precisely what you pay for.
+If you spend forty bucks, you’ll probably end up with a rebounder with absolutely no give that will end up hurting you more than it will help you.
+If you’re serious about rebounding (especially if you’re someone who has an injury or is prone to getting injured with exercise), get a good quality rebounder.
+This folding mini-rebounder is great (a friend has it) and it’s the one I’m considering investing in – Slightly pricey, sure.
 But we’re talking about your body here – Quality should be priority number one!

-Remember when we talked about dry skin brushing and I told you that it was great for helping you detox/boost your immunity via lymphatic drainage?
+We recently wrote about dry skin brushing, and we told you that it was great for helping you detox/boost your immunity via lymphatic drainage.
 Add rebounding to your morning routine, and you’ll probably never get sick again (just kidding, but you will probably get sick less often).
-Since the lymphatic system runs in a vertical direction anyway, the up and down motion of bouncing or jumping helps activate it which helps to transfer cells throughout your body and support proper functioning of your immune system.
+Since the lymphatic system runs in a vertical direction anyway, the up and down motion of bouncing or jumping helps activate it, which helps to transfer cells throughout your body and support the proper functioning of your immune system.
 That means that with every bounce or jump you do, you’re effectively detoxing your system and fighting off sickness and infection.

 It Gives You Energy!

-If you’re one of those people that thinks they feel more energetic after a good run, you’re going to absolutely love the way you feel after a 20 minute rebounding session!
+If you’re one of those people who think they feel more energetic after a good run, you’re going to absolutely love the way you feel after a 20-minute rebounding session!
 When you bounce or jump, oxygen can circulate throughout your body more freely.
 Extra oxygen in the bloodstream = You have a heck of a lot more energy to get done whatever it is you need to throughout the day.

 It Improves Your Balance

 When you jump on a rebounder, your body is forced to bounce at a pace that puts the same amount of (increased and decreased) pressure on your joints.
-The more regularly and longer you jump, your balance and posture can improve tenfold over time.
-This one little benefit is probably the main reason for my (re)obsession with the mini trampoline – Even though I do yoga on a regular basis, my posture still isn’t the greatest.
-I’m not getting any younger either, so I’m going to start doing everything I can to make sure my spine stays strong.
+The more regularly and longer you jump, the more your balance and posture can improve tenfold over time.
+This one little benefit is probably the main reason for my (re)obsession with the mini trampoline – Even though I do yoga regularly, my posture still isn’t the greatest.
+I’m not getting any younger either, so I will start doing everything I can to make sure my spine stays strong.

 And Your Digestion

-Just as rebounding on a regular basis gets your lymphatic system in proper working order, it does the very same with your digestive system.
-If you’re someone that suffers from IBS or a similar condition, you might very well find that rebounding every day could help to ease if not completely sure you of your symptoms.
+Just as rebounding regularly gets your lymphatic system in proper working order, it does the very same with your digestive system.
+If you’re someone who suffers from IBS or a similar condition, you might very well find that rebounding every day could help to ease, if not completely you of your symptoms.

-Basically what I’m saying is that I need to invest in one of these things pronto, and that you totally should too.
-Perhaps once I’ve got mine and used it for a little while, we’ll do a recap post.
-Firsthand accounts beat tedious research every time, don’t you think?
+Basically, what I’m saying is that I need to invest in one of these things pronto and that you totally should too.